mandeni/LytonProject/README.md

 ### Must

-APP must have a login page
+APP must have a login page (fulfilled)

 APP must allow user to search for specific spot

-APP must allow user to add a new tourist spot
+APP must allow user to add a new tourist spot (fulfilled)

-APP must allow user send message to another user
+APP must allow user send message to another user (fulfilled)

-APP must allow user upload image on this App
+APP must allow user upload image on this App (fulfilled)

-APP must allow user post a trip with text and image
+APP must allow user post a trip with text and image (fulfilled)

 APP must allow user like a someone else's post

-APP must allow user friend another user
+APP must allow user friend another user (partly fulfilled)

 APP must allow user to comment below a post

 APP must allow user to edit his/hers profit

-APP must open GoogleMap (or other Map APP) if user click on a address
+APP must open GoogleMap (or other Map APP) if user click on a address (fulfilled)

 ### Should

-APP should allow user to give feedback to developer
+APP should allow user to give feedback to developer (fulfilled)

 APP should have a day theme and a night theme